3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 With so many things to do in Venice, you won’t have any difficulty filling time during your trip.
 Quite the opposite, you’ll be trying to cram everything you can in.

-Venice is home to some of the most iconic attractions such as Doge’s Palace, Rialto Bridge and St Mark’s Square, as well as all the canals in the city.
-There’s a reason there are so many amazing quotes about Venice as the city is beautiful!
+Venice is home to some of the most iconic attractions, such as Doge’s Palace, Rialto Bridge, and St Mark’s Square, as well as all the canals.
+There’s a reason there are so many amazing quotes about Venice – the city is beautiful!

-There are also plenty of places you can go on a boat trip from Venice, such as Burano and Murano, which are worth checking out!
+There are also plenty of places worth visiting on a boat trip from Venice, such as Burano and Murano.

 If you’ve never visited Venice before, I’ve listed some places you should check out below.
 I’ve also a recommendation of some of the best tours you can do in Venice: